 An observation was made of a Certified Nursing Assistant approaching the 600 Hall nurses’ station on the morning of 01/27/2016 who stated that the resident “is in there on the toilet, I hope she doesn’t try to get up.”
 The CNA returned to the resident’s room two minutes later and came out three minutes later stating “I know I’m not supposed to leave [the resident] on the toilet alone.”

 The state investigator interviewed the facility’s Director of Nursing that morning who stated “that the facility does not have a policy addressing leaving a resident alone on the toilet.”

 A review of the facility’s 01/14/2016 Incident/Accident Report documents that a resident was “taken to the bathroom by a CNA [...and] given a call light and reminded to pull it when done.”
 The CNA “stayed in the room to fix the bed [...and] heard the resident get up but she didn’t return in time before [the resident] sat down on the bathroom floor.
 No sign of injuries other than an oval shape bruise was scab at distal and noted to [the resident’s] right upper arm.

 Alton Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while a patient at Rosewood Care Center of Alton, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed while a patient at Rosewood Care Center of Alton, call the Rosenfeld Injury Lawyers LLC law firm.
 Our knowledgeable Illinois nursing home attorneys have years of experience in handling cases that involve neglect and abuse occurring in nursing facilities throughout Illinois.